Tracy Profiler

 Capturing via Command Line

-Alternatively, use the capture-release CLI tool built under tt-metal when Tracy is enabled, under tt-metal/build/tools/profiler/bin when Tracy is enabled.
+Alternatively, use the tracy-capture CLI tool built under tt-metal when Tracy is enabled, at tt-metal/build/tools/profiler/bin/tracy-capture.
 This tool acts as a client that saves the profile to disk, which can then be copied and loaded into the GUI later.
 To use it, run the following command before starting the application:

 Note